dynatrace-ace-services/easy-data-ingest/README.md

 ## prerequisite

-  - this lab use linux script but you can easily adapt it on windows.
+  - this lab uses linux script but you can easily adapt it on windows.

 ## more information about metric ingestion with Dynatrace